Learning and scoring Gaussian latent variable causal models with unknown additive interventions: Introduction

-In the context {of observational data from structural causal models} \citep{Robins,Pearl}, one possibility is to find the MEC of directed acyclic graphs under the faithfulness assumption \citep{Verma} or the beta-min condition \citep{Sara}.
-Some of the well-known algorithms for structure learning of MECs with observational data include the constraint based PC algorithm \citep{PC}, score based greedy algorithm GES \citep{chick02} and hybrid methods that integrate constraint based and score based methods such as ARGES \citep{Arges}.
-In many applications {though}, we have available both observational and {unspecific} interventional {or perturbation} data, where the latter are coming from {non-randomized} experiments with unknown targets.
-In genomics, for example, with the advance of gene editing technologies, high throughput interventional gene expression data is being produced \citep{gene}.
 Interventional data can be viewed as \emph{perturbations} to components of the system and can offer substantial gain in identifiability: \cite{GIES} demonstrated that combining interventional with observational data reduces ambiguity and enhances identifiability to a smaller equivalence class than the MEC, known as the I-MEC {(Interventional MEC)}.
 A variety of methods have been proposed for causal structure learning from observational and interventional data.
-This includes the modified GES algorithm by \cite{GIES} known as GIES, permutation-based causal structure learning \citep{IGSP}, penalized maximum-likelihood procedure in Gaussian models \citep{jointly}, and methods based on a causal invariance framework \citep{nicolai_pnas,ICP} {building on a concept of stability} \citep{Dawid,Didelez}.
-For a more comprehensive list, see \cite{marloes_summary} and the references therein.
+This includes the modified GES algorithms by \cite{GIES,GamellaGnies2021}, permutation-based causal structure learning for observational data \citep{IGSP} and for interventional data \citep{caroline_unknown}, penalized maximum-likelihood procedure in Gaussian models \citep{jointly}, {the Joint Causal Inference framework based on conditional independence testing \citep{JCI}, and methods based on a causal invariance framework \citep{nicolai_pnas,ICP,backshift,Dantzig,anchor_regress,Ghassami,christina,Huang2020CausalDF} {building on a concept of stability} \citep{Didelez,Dawid}}.
+For a more comprehensive list, see {also} \cite{marloes_summary,structureLearningHeinze} and the references therein.